Daniel-KM/Omeka-S-module-Access/README.md

   is recommended to create a custom vocab and to set the datatype as `customvocab:X` used via the resource templates to avoid errors in the values.

-A private media remains private.
-A public media will be accessible only if its status is not forbidden and not during an embargo, if any.

-Note that a public item can have a private media and vice-versa.
-So, the value may be set in the metadata of the media.
-The value can be specified for the item too to simplify management when all medias have the same access righs.
+A public item can have a private media and vice-versa, so the access value may be set on the media; it can also be set on the item to manage all its media at once.

-### Inheritance and cascade
+### Inheritance

-Access levels and embargo cascade **automatically** down the hierarchy item set > item > media.
-Two values are stored per resource in the `access_status` table:

-- `level_set` (and `embargo_*_set`): the decision made by the admin on this resource, before inheritance.
-This is what the edit form and the API edit.
-- `level` (and `embargo_start`, `embargo_end`): the effective value, the
-  materialized cascade.
-This is what the file gating, the facets and the search read.
-It is recomputed on every save and never edited directly.

-The effective level is the strictest (`free < reserved < protected < forbidden`) of the resource own level, its parent item and all its item sets.
-The effective embargo equals the set embargo, unless `access_embargo_cascade` is on, in which case it is the widest window (earliest start, latest end) of the chain.

-Consequences:
+An access level or embargo set on an item set applies automatically to its items and their media; one set on an item applies to its media.
+When several apply, the strictest wins (`free < reserved < protected < forbidden`):

-- A restricted item set restricts all its items and media, with no manual step.
+- a restricted item set restricts all its items and media, with no extra step;
-- A media or an item may be set stricter than its ancestors, never looser (the cascade is one-way: an ancestor can only tighten a descendant).
+- an item or a media can be set stricter than what it inherits, but never looser (an item set or an item can only tighten its content, never open it);
-- An item in several item sets takes the strictest of their levels, so a cataloguing error can only make a resource more restricted, never more open.
+- an item that belongs to several item sets takes the strictest of their levels, so a cataloguing mistake can only restrict more, never less;
-- A media without its own level follows its item dynamically: if the item level later changes, the media effective level follows.
+- a media without its own level follows its item: if the item level changes later, the media follows.

-There is no propagation mode and no "apply recursive" option: the cascade is permanent and non destructive.
-The **Rebuild access index** task only rebuilds the effective columns after a bulk operation that bypassed the save events.
-In property-storage mode, the rebuild first resyncs the set columns from the property values, then recomputes the effective columns.

-The Tasks tab also offers a **Reset the access status** action, to align an existing base with a chosen management logic after the upgrade (the upgrade itself is neutral: it keeps the current effective levels for every install).
-Check the resource types to neutralize, then the task clears their level and embargo decisions and rebuilds the effective index:

-- check **item sets** to switch to a "by document" logic (the access is driven by items and medias; the collections stop restricting);
+By default the embargo is per-resource; enable "Cascade embargo dates" to make it inherit the same way as the level.
+The level and the embargo are always checked separately.

+The task Rebuild access index (Tasks tab) recomputes all the access levels.
+It is normally not needed, only to repair them after a bulk import or a direct database edit.
+The task Reset the access status switches an existing base between two management styles:

+- reset item sets to manage access per document (the item sets stop restricting;
+  access is set on items and media);
-- check **items** and **medias** to switch to a "by collection" logic (the access is driven by the item sets; the documents inherit).
+- reset items and media to manage access per item set (access is set on the item sets and inherited).

-For example, a base that used the former propagation to push a collection level down onto every item and media should reset items and medias, so those inherited levels become neutral again and follow their collections.
-This is a one-time, irreversible operation.
-In property-storage mode, it also deletes the corresponding property values of the reset resources.

-### Embargo expiry

-The embargo is checked independently from the level.
-When an embargo ends, the `access_embargo_ended_level` setting controls the transition of the resource own
-level:

-- `keep`: the level is unchanged, so a document stays restricted after its embargo (e.g. still university-only);
-- `free`: the level drops to free;
-- `under`: the level drops one step (reserved → free, protected/forbidden →
-  reserved).

-Combined with `access_embargo_ended_date` (`keep` or `clear` the dates), this lets a facet show a "restricted" status while a document is under embargo and "free" once the embargo has passed.
-In property-storage mode, the transition is also written back into the property values.
+This clears the chosen resource types' levels and is irreversible.

 ### Advanced search

 The advanced search form includes a multi-select filter for access levels.
 You